CSUBioGroup/scCoRR/README.md

 ## Usage

 We provide the scripts for running scCoRR.
-And the hyperparameters can be found in [`config`](https://github.com/CSUBioGroup/scCoRR/tree/main/config).
+The parameters and some main parameter description can be found in [`config`](https://github.com/CSUBioGroup/scCoRR/tree/main/config).

 First, get anchor cells.